Skip to main content

 The Better Business Bureau suggests you watch for the following red flags when considering whether or not to enroll in a school:

 • Degrees that can be earned in less time than at an accredited postsecondary institution.
-An example would be earning a Bachelor’s degree in a few months.
+An example would be earning a bachelor’s degree in a few months.

 • A list of accrediting agencies that sounds a little too impressive.
 Often, these schools will list accreditation by organizations that are not recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (the two reputable organizations that recognize accrediting agencies).
 Find an accredited school.